dgleba/listo429c/read-instructions.md

 There are some things that are not automatically done on startup.

+  - copy .env.example and edit the settings, passwords, etc.
   - postgres tables for the couch to postgres replication
   - I need to add more to this list.

+## Couchdb setup

+  - copy docker.ini.example.in

 # Issues